WalkerMao/walkermao.github.io/_posts/2020-02-28-Intro-to-ML.md

 Computing the inverse of the Hessian matrix is very expensive, so we can try Quasi-Newton methods.

+### 7.3 Proximal Gradient Descent

+If the objective function is not differentiable everywhere (e.g. L1 norm), we can use the proximal gradient descent.

 ---

 Reference: James, Gareth, et al. "Statistical Learning." *An introduction to statistical learning*.
 Vol. 112.
 New York: springer, 2013.